Robust Tangent Space Estimation via Laplacian Eigenvector Gradient Orthogonalization: Introduction

-Our contributions are as follows.
 We present a spectral algorithm, \ouralgoacronym{} (\ouralgofullform{}), for estimating tangent spaces at each data point by orthogonalizing the gradients of low-frequency \emph{global} eigenvectors of the graph Laplacian derived from a noisy point cloud.
 Through comprehensive experiments we show that \ouralgoacronym{} yields tangent space estimates that are significantly more robust to noise than those obtained via \LPCA{}.
 We also demonstrate that this increased robustness results in significant improvements across multiple downstream tasks, including manifold learning~\cite{ltsa,lle,mlle,hessianeigenmaps,ratsv2,chaudhury2015global}, boundary detection~\cite{robustboundaryv2,berry2017density,VAUGHN2024101593}, and local intrinsic dimension estimation~\cite{levina2004maximum}.
+Theoretically, we justify \ouralgoacronym{} through two complementary frameworks:

-On the theoretical front, we offer two complementary justifications for our approach.
-First, we provide a differential geometric argument where we adopt a noise model in which clean data points lie on a $\intrinsicdim{}$-dimensional smooth submanifold $\datamanifold{}$ in $\mathbb{R}^{\ambientdimlong{}}$, while the noisy observations lie in a tubular neighborhood $\tubeofwidth{\tubescale{}\globalreach{}}$ around $\datamanifold{}$, where $\globalreach{}$ is any number bounded by the global reach of $\datamanifold{}$~\cite{federer1959curvature,niyogi2008finding} and $\tubescale{} \in (0,1)$ controls the tube width.
+$\bullet$\ Differential geometric perspective: We adopt a noise model where clean data lies on a $\intrinsicdim{}$-dimensional smooth submanifold $\datamanifold{}$ embedded in $\mathbb{R}^{\ambientdimlong{}}$, while the noisy observations lie within a tubular neighborhood $\tubeofwidth{\tubescale{}\globalreach{}}$ around $\datamanifold{}$~\cite{gray2003tubes} equipped with Euclidean metric.
+Here $\globalreach{}$ is bounded by the global reach of $\datamanifold{}$~\cite{federer1959curvature,niyogi2008finding} and $\tubescale{} \in (0,1)$ controls the tube width.
 In practice, $\globalreach{}$ represents the maximum noise and and $\tubescale{}$ is a parameter that controls the noise level.
-In particular, we assume that noise perturbs data in directions normal to $\datamanifold{}$.
-In this setting, the ``horizontal space'' at a noisy point---the subspace orthogonal to the noise direction---approximates the true tangent space of the corresponding clean point.
-Thus, estimating the horizontal space provides a principled approach to robust tangent space estimation.
-To formalize this approach, we study the eigenfunctions of the Laplacian on the tubular neighborhood $\tubeofwidth{\tubescale{}\globalreach{}}$ of $\datamanifold{}$.
+Assuming noise perturbs data isotropically in directions normal to $\datamanifold{}$, the ``\horizproxy{} space'' at a noisy point---orthogonal to the noise directions---approximates the tangent space of the corresponding clean point.
+Thus, estimating the \horizproxy{} space provides a principled approach to robust tangent space estimation.
+To formalize this approach, we study the Neumann eigenfunctions of the Laplacian on the tubular neighborhood $\tubeofwidth{\tubescale{}\globalreach{}}$ of $\datamanifold{}$.